adamsilver/fdpb/08-an-upload-form.md

 <input type="file" accept="image/*" capture="environment">
 ```

-Adding the capture attribute without a value let's the browser decide which camera to use (if there's one available), while the "user" and "environment" values tell the browser to prefer the front and rear cameras respectively.
+Adding the capture attribute without a value lets the browser decide which camera to use (if there's one available), while the `user` and `environment` values tell the browser to prefer the front and rear cameras respectively.

 The capture attribute works on Android and iOS, but is ignored on desktop.
-Beware that on Android this means the user will no longer have the option of choosing an existing picture.
-The system camera app will be started directly instead, which is probably undesirable.
+Beware that on Android this means the user will no longer have the option of choosing an existing picture as the camera app will be started directly instead, which is probably undesirable.

 ## Summary

-In this chapter, we looked at the intricacies of uploading files - not just one at a time, in bulk.

-We looked at ways to mitigate the file input's ugliness, but soon realised that making it look better is at the cost of usability.

-Finally, we looked at ways to enhance the native file input's drag and drop behaviour by creating a large custom drop zone.
-To do that we used various modern Javascript APIs that meant breaking convention due to security constraints.
+In this chapter, we began by looking at the file picker as the browser gives us quite a bit of power for free.
+However, we also looked at its various downsides particularly with regards to multi-file uploads.
+From here, we look at various solutions that started with the persistent upload form before enhancing the interface with a more ergonomic and inclusive drag and drop experience.

 ### Things To Avoid

-- Visually hiding the file input for aesthetic reasons.
+- Prioritising form over function.
-- Using multiple file inputs without considering the degraded experience and end-to-end flow.
+- Using the multiple file input without considering what happens in browsers that lack support for it.
-- Creating a drag and drop solution without first ensuring there's a need for it.
+- Creating a drag and drop enhancement without ensuring users need such behaviour.

 ## Demos